c3686336/Balat-Ron/README.md

 The original design also mentioned a penalty if the player declared `TSUMO` without a valid hand.
 I removed this because the game already has a limited number of scoring attempts per round, and accidental penalties made the game feel worse rather than more strategic.
 This is the biggest deviation from the requirements.

-1. Changed hand upgrades/yaku into shop items.
+2. Changed hand upgrades/yaku into shop items.

 The proposal had a separate `HandUpgrade` concept.
 In the final version, most yaku-like scoring bonuses are represented as items.
 This better matches the Balatro-style design because the player builds a scoring engine through shop choices.

+## Requirement Expansions

 1. Expanded the `Item` model beyond a simple score function.

 The original requirement described items as something like `GameState -> (int, int) -> (int, int)`.
 The final item system is event-based.
 Items can react to actions such as discard, kan, scoring, round start, being bought, being sold, or pile exhaustion.
 This was necessary for items such as `Backpack`, `Dora Lantern`, `Riichi`, and `Graveyard Revival`.

-1. Changed deck exhaustion behavior.
+2. Changed deck exhaustion behavior.

 The proposal said deck exhaustion would cause a penalty and reshuffle.
 In the final game, an `END ROUND` button appears when the pile is empty.
-Some items can interact with that moment, such as `Graveyard Revival`.
+When pressed, the player gets the penalty of reshuffling the deck without getting any additional points from items triggered at `TSUMO`.
+In addition to that, some items can now interact with that moment, such as `Graveyard Revival`.
 This made the rule clearer and gave room for late-round items.

-1. Implemented a GUI instead of only a terminal interface.

-The proposal said the game would be played in the terminal, with graphics optional.
-The final game uses a Godot GUI.
-A legacy CLI still exists, but the intended player experience is the graphical version.

-1. Added duplicate-item prevention and dynamic item slots.
+3. Added duplicate-item prevention and dynamic item slots.

 The original proposal had a fixed item list idea.
 The final game prevents owning duplicate items and supports items that change maximum inventory size, such as `Backpack`.
 This makes build choices clearer and avoids degenerate stacking.